 Who are your admins?

-Administrators will be able to send e-mails and view details of the subscribers to your Local Group mailing list.
 All admins will need to have signed the XR Volunteer Agreement, with the email addresses they will use as admins.

-Contact email for your Local Group
+Contact email for your group

 Your Existing Mailing List

-We need something to send
+Have something ready to send

 Your local group welcome message